Frozen solid -- Warming, Expanding, Polluted & Acidified

 California tide pool (David Kattenburg)

-Seventy percent of Earth’s surface is covered in ocean.
-Currently pegged at 8.4 billion – and growing – human populations have wreaked havoc on Earth’s oceans, filling them with chemical pollutants, monumental volumes of plastic, and megatons of terrestrial sediment.
+Currently pegged at 8.4 billion – and growing – human populations have wreaked havoc on them, contaminating them with chemical substances of all sorts, monumental volumes of plastic, and megatons of terrestrial sediment.

 Donate with a $15/monthly subscription

+If Earth’s ocean creatures are in trouble, so are humans.
+But ocean experts are hopeful.
+Oceans need to be managed more effectively.
 The GPM spoke about this with Rafael Gonzalez-Quiros, joint coordinator of a group of ocean experts, and co-author of the UN-affiliated Third World Ocean Assessment.

 Listen to our conversation in today’s podcast.
 Click on the play button above, or go here.